JagrajGill/ModelingMetropolitanComplaints/README.md

 For this project, the New York City "311 Service Requests from 2010 to Present" dataset was used, which may be downloaded and referenced from the NYCOpenData Initiative here: https://nycopendata.socrata.com/en/Social-Services/311-Service-Requests-from-2010-to-Present/7ahn-ypff

-I have broken down the project into four separate exercises (Click to see code) :
+I have broken down the project into four separate exercises (Click to view code) :

 1)[Determining the areas with the most issues](./BigIssueAreas.ipynb) ,